Serpent999/Dinero_Cache_Simulator_Python/README.md

 # Dinero_Cache_Simulator_Python
-This code simulates a cache using Dinero files or similar trace files in Python
+This code simulates a cache using Dinero files or similar trace files in Python.The project simulates a cache using software.
+It is a dynamic cache based on the Dinero cache simulator input files.
+It can change and dynamically implement itself as a set-associative, fully-associative, or direct mapped cache.
+In addition it supports different write allocation and replacement policies.
+The supported replacement policies are LRU (Least Recently Used) and FIFO (First In First Out).
+The complete code is implemented in Python.